snwzt/snwzt.github.io/basic-regex.md

 ![normal text](./assets/images/basic-regex_1.png)

-`heymde`
+`normal text`

 Wait, what?
 I thought regex was some hackerman junk which normal mortals don't understand!
 Well, regex is just a pattern, your name is a pattern too.
-This will only match when it finds the exact same pattern, in this case, which is "heymde".
+This will only match when it finds the exact same pattern, in this case, which is "normal text".

 ### Searching for a phone number: